google/ukip/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
-That's it: UKIP will be automatically started at boot time.
+That's it: The daemon will be automatically started at boot time.

 For interaction with the service, the systemd interface is probably the most convenient one.
 To check the status: